 Changing the base server files is not the only way to reduce or get rid of lag.
 There are many plugins available created for the sole purpose of reducing lag.
 If you know which ones to use, you can find that lag can be reduced significantly on your server after installing a plugin or two.
 Here is a list of the plugins we recommend most often to our users.

 Village Optimiser (1.14.2+)

-These plugins aren’t guaranteed to completely stop the lag on your server, your server can experience lag for many different reasons, but they are known to help with optimization and should definitely reduce lag.
-If you do not know how to install a plugin onto your Minecraft server, you can follow our guide here.
+These plugins are not guaranteed to completely stop the lag on your server, but they can go a long way to help.
+If you do not know how to install plugins on your Minecraft server, We have an easy guide for you to follow.

-One of the most important things that you can do as a server owner is making sure that your server is optimized and lag-free.
+One of the most important aspects of owning a server is making sure it is well optimized and lag-free.
 When players join a server, they don’t expect to have issues with lag.
-In optimizing a server, it is important that you note the different types of lag and what you can and cannot control.
-You may not be able to control the lag they experience client-side, but you can surely do everything on your end to optimize the server.
+You cannot always control the lag they experience client-side, but there is plenty you can do to prevent server-sided lag.